Canary Islands - Profile

 - Docking facilities in the capital of Tenerife have improved dramatically with the opening of Marina Santa Cruz in the very centre of the capital Santa Cruz.
 A smaller Marina Tenerife operates in the fishing harbour.
 Outside of Santa Cruz there are good facilities at the marinas at Radazul, Los Gigantes and Puerto Colon.
 The boatyard at Los Cristianos also has haul-out and repair facilities.

-- Lanzarote now has two marinas: Puerto Calero and Marina Rubicon.
-Both have boatyards and a range of services.
+- Lanzarote now has three marinas: Puerto Calero, Marina Rubicon and Marina Lanzarote (Arrecife), new for 2014.
+All three have boatyards and a range of services.

 - On Fuerteventura there is a small marina with haul-out and some repair facilities as well as fuel at El Castillo and limited repair facilities in the capital Puerto Rosario.
 Note that advance reservation is requested for the ports of Morro Jable, Gran Tarajal and Corralejo in Fuerteventura.
 A new marina is in the planning for Morro Jable.